 jeanie kochis, State Director

-Jeanie first learned about Miss Amazing when her daughter, Phoebe was crowned Colorado Queen in the Teen division in Colorado's inaugural year in Miss Amazing.
-She started immediately teaching her daughter how to do speeches, fundraising, and serving the community.
-They were able to help some of the other queens with their fundraising as well.
+Jeanie first learned about Miss Amazing when her daughter, Phoebe was crowned Colorado Queen in the Teen division in Colorado's inaugural year with Miss Amazing.
+She started immediately teaching her daughter how to make speeches, do fundraising, and serve the community.
+They were able to help some of the other queens with their fundraising, too.
 Jeanie grew passionate about the movement, due to the positive changes it made in her daughter's life.
 Jeanie has home schooled her 5 children and taught in private schools as well.
 She has been a public speaker, conducted seminars, workshops, and conferences in the past and is also a Certified Transformational Health Coach, specializing in Down syndrome.
 Jeanie loves to scuba dive, snorkel, go caving, hiking, anything adventurous.

 MALINDA JOHNSON, assistant Director

 Malinda Johnson is a dedicated servant to all.
 Malinda began working with students with special needs a little over 3 years ago.
 After closing her law firm to focus on giving back, Malinda found her way into the lives of thousands of people with intellectual and physical special needs.
-Currently, Malinda works as the Office Manager for FamilyGarageDoor.com and Co-Owner of Life’s Image, Ltd. Photography Studio.
+Currently, Malinda works as the Office Manager for FamilyGarageDoor.com and Co-Owner of Brian Johnson Photo.
 Malinda helps bring our community together through mentoring, coaching and her genuine smile.
 Malinda has been recognized as a National Champion Dancer, and is an amazing wife and mom.
-When asked why she wanted to be a part of Colorado Miss Amazing, Malinda said, “I just want to give these girls the same opportunities to shine!”
+When asked why she wanted to be a part of Colorado Miss Amazing, Malinda said, “I just want to give these girls opportunities to shine!”